 Shivapura River Bridge

-On the way back from Sathodi falls to Yellapura, you will see a small board (written in Kannada) that says Way to Shivapura.
+On the way back from Sathodi falls to Yellapura, you will see a small board (written in the local language Kannada) that says Way to Ulavi, Shivapura Cross.
 A mild trek in that direction will take you to the backwaters.
 Local residents on the other side of the backwaters have to cross the backwaters using a rope and a wooden moving bridge.
 You need to pull the rope on the top, and because of the pressure, the wooden plank starts moving ahead.

 It was really an awesome experience getting into that “boat”.
 It is sad that people in the village on the other side of backwaters do not have basic infrastructure to get to their homes!
 Whatever is an “experience” for us, is a pain to the locals!